buildsi/build-abi-containers/README.md

  - Build a testing container on top of a base container, with multiple versions of a package defined in any given [test](tests)
  - Run the entrypoint of the container with a local volume to run tests and generate output.
  - Tester container bases along with the tester+test are deployed automatically to reproduce running the tests.
 Testers and bases are built and deployer when a changed tester Dockerfile or file in [tests](tests) is pushed to main.
+ - Artifact results are discovered and saved to [build-abi-containers-reuslts](https://github.com/buildsi/build-abi-containers-results).

 ## Table of Contents